toddbranch/ECE383/labs/lab4/index.md

   1. Ensure the UART configuration is correct on your FPGA and drivers are installed on your computer.
 Do a hardware loopback on the UART module (`serial_out <= serial_in;`).
-  2. Write your clk_to_baud module.
-A good example is provided in the Xilinx UART manual on the course website.
+  2. Write your `clk_to_baud` module.
+A good example is provided in the Xilinx UART manual.
 Simulate this design to ensure it runs correctly.
   3. Connect the `uart_tx6` and `uart_rx6` modules to a simple PicoBlaze program that takes the serial input (if available) and writes it to the serial output.
   4. Expand your PicoBlaze code to process the `swt` command.
   5. Expand your PicoBlaze code to process the `led ##` command.